Essenceia/essenceia.github.io/content/hft/moldudp64.md

     caption="Back pressure when two messages arrive within the same payload.
 The purge spreads over multiple cycles"
     >}}

-To make matters worst, contrary to the example just above I was also waiting to have accumulated a full payload's worth of valid message data **before** sending it out.
+To make matters worse, contrary to the example just above I was also waiting to have accumulated a full payload's worth of valid message data **before** sending it out.

 The initial motivation for doing so was to simplify the logic on the `ITCH` side as all payloads